 #3 In copywriting, ultra-specific messaging beats generic inclusivity.

-We cannot achieve that sort of response with a diluted message.
-That’s why saying, “This perfume is the perfect fragrance for anyone wanting to feel special, after work or on a date.” is kinda good.
-But, “Splash it all over and feel like a million bucks wherever you go.” is a thousand times more powerful.
+That’s why saying, “This perfume is perfect for anyone who wants to feel special — after work or on a date…” is kinda good.
+But “Splash it all over and feel like a million bucks wherever you go” is a thousand times more powerful.
 The trick is capturing the emotion of a very particular situation.

 Don’t fear people won’t get it; we’re all wired to make everything about ourselves.
 It’s human nature!

-Social media is like a vast multiverse, with each platform representing a different dimension that plays by a specific set of rules.
-Decoding this multiverse would take us, simple humans, years, if not decades.
-Now, just like a multiverse, there is a small subset of those rules that’s true in all dimensions: constants.
-In social media, the main constant is time.
+Social media is like a vast multiverse, with each platform a different dimension operating under its own rules.
+Decoding this multiverse would take us, mere humans, years if not decades.
+Yet, just like on our very own planet Earth, a subset of those rules holds true in all dimensions.
+Those are the constants.

 Posting exactly what people want when they’re looking for it — and having the results match your goals — is good timing.
 It’s also very rare and almost impossible to predict, like a supernova.
 But time goes on, and longer processes remain, producing the energy and resources the multiverse (social media) requires for dimensions (platforms) to exist.
 That’s consistency.
-I’ve seen very few perfect timing successes, but thousands of cases in which consistency paid off long-term.

-You have a better chance by staying consistent on social media, than by trying to “hack the fiber of the multiverse.”
+You have a better chance by staying consistent on social media than by trying to “hack the fiber of the multiverse.”
 Or, the algorithm.

 #5 What’s a hot trend today might be passé tomorrow.